mbeveridge/Kurt_Bayesian-Statistics/README.md

 ### 10. Intoduction to Averaging and Parameter Estimation

 * Parameter : An unknown value that we want to estimate ...P.93
-* Averaging is the most basic form of parameter estimation ...P.94
+* Averaging (μ) is the most basic form of parameter estimation ...P.94
 * Parameter estimation is the most common process for dealing with uncertainty ...P.95

 #### Exercises